 Regular cleanings are another way to help prevent infection and irritation.

-Washing the pet’s groin area on a daily basis with an anti-bacterial soap can help prevent infection and skin break-down due to contact with the urine.
+Washing the pet’s groin area on a daily basis with an anti-bacterial soap can help prevent infection and skin breakdown due to contact with the urine.

-This is a condition where many cases are treatable, and essentially every case is manageable.
-It’s just a matter of knowing how to manage a pet’s incontinence.
 This can mean the difference between a dog who is constantly suffering from pain and discomfort from infections, and a dog who is happy and relatively healthy.

 Thanks for going over this with us, I have never had a dog with it.